SSigl/Biostatistics---IRT-functions/README.md

 > "item", the item whom we wish to test DIF according to the covariable ; "item" must be a character string ;

-> "itemlist", the list of items on which we will restrain the dataframe to apply the gpcm model ; "itemlist" must be a vector of character strings ; note that necessarily, "item" belongs to "itemlist" ;
+> "itemlist", the list of items to which we will restrain the dataframe to apply the gpcm model ; "itemlist" must be a vector of character strings ; note that necessarily, "item" belongs to "itemlist" ;

 > "diffvar", the covariate from which we differenciate the item "item" ; "diffvar" must be a character string ;